Domenico Morichini: Life and work

 In 1812 Morichini claimed that iron was magnetized by ultraviolet solar rays.
 This caught the attention of many including Ampere and Faraday.
-Several people repeated the experiment, some confirmed it including Humphry Davy (who was a patient of Morichini in 1828), Georges Cuvier, Andreas von Baumgartner and Mary Sommerville, while others questioned the findings.
+Several people repeated the experiment, some confirmed it including Humphry Davy (who was a patient of Morichini in 1828), Georges Cuvier, Andreas von Baumgartner and Mary Somerville, while others questioned the findings.

 Morichini fell ill shortly after his retirement, suffered from a stroke, and died in Rome.
 His wife Cecilia Calidi (married 1804) and seven children survived him, one of whom was Cardinal Carlo_Luigi_Morichini.